How to Find the Best Places to Visit for a Road Trip in Croatia

 The number of tourists we saw in the major cities of Dubrovnik and Split in late September (pre-Covid) gave us an appreciation of the numbers in peak season.

 We chose early October for our first road trip to Croatia.
-It was still warm during the day, the water temperature was swimmable, and fewer tour groups.
+It was still warm during the day, the water was swimmable, and there were fewer tour groups.

 Our second road trip was from late May to early June.
 We swam, encountered fewer tourists and loved the mid-20s temperatures.